 4. How You Pay

 If you’re paying monthly, then you could be paying more for your policy.
-You can save as much as 10% if you pay annually.
-That’s like getting over one month of insurance for free.
+You can save a lot of money just by paying annually.

 You may get a discount if you switch your short-haul truck insurance policy to 6 months from monthly.